khanlab/labelmerge/docs/getting_started/singularity.md

 1. The following command-line tools are installed:
     * wget
 1. Sufficient disk-space (rough estimate)
-    * in your `/tmp` folder (>30GB) to build the container
-    * in your working folder to store the container (~20GB)
-    * for SCATTR outputs (~40GB per subject using default parameters)
-1. Sufficient CPU and memory - the more you have, the faster it will run and the more streamlines that can be estimated.
-We recommand at least 8 CPU cores and 64GB memory if using default parameters.
+1. Sufficient CPU and memory - We recommend at least 16GB memory if using default parameters.

 ## First time setup
 Pull the container.
 This can be done from DockerHub, but requires a large